hunttis/haxe-ld-template/README.md

 A Ludum Dare template using HaxeFlixel.
 Includes Visual Studio Code settings for default build task.

+Updated now for HaxeFlixel 4.4.0 and OpenFL 8!

 ## Installation

 ### If you don’t have haxe, install it manually from [haxe.org](https://haxe.org) or with something like homebrew (on the mac)

 ```